projectdiscovery/nuclei/README.md

 ## Nuclei Templates, Community and Rewards 💎
 [Nuclei templates](https://github.com/projectdiscovery/nuclei-templates) are based on the concepts of YAML based template files that define how the requests will be sent and processed.
 This allows easy extensibility capabilities to nuclei.
 The templates are written in YAML which specifies a simple human-readable format to quickly define the execution process.

-Try it online with our AI powered Nuclei Templates Editor by [clicking here.](https://cloud.projectdiscovery.io/templates)
+Try it online with our free AI powered Nuclei Templates Editor by [clicking here.](https://cloud.projectdiscovery.io/templates)

 Nuclei Templates offer a streamlined way to identify and communicate vulnerabilities, combining essential details like severity ratings and detection methods.
 This open-source, community-developed tool accelerates threat response and is widely recognized in the cybersecurity world.
 Nuclei templates are actively contributed by thousands of security researchers globally.
 We run two programs for our contributors: [Pioneers](https://projectdiscovery.io/pioneers) and [💎 bounties](https://github.com/projectdiscovery/nuclei-templates/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22%F0%9F%92%8E%20Bounty%22).